 Essentially, disposable cameras are a type of film camera designed to be single use.
 When all the shots are used up, the whole camera is then sent back to be developed.
 These cameras come in many varieties including some designed for underwater photography.

 How Do Disposable Cameras Work?

+“How does a disposable camera work?” you may ask.
+It is relatively simple, really.
 A disposable camera – also called a single-use camera – is a plastic camera with the film already loaded.
 You simply use the viewfinder to compose your photo.

-Keep in mind that just like any point and shoot, you’ll have to compensate for the parallax effect.
+Keep in mind that just like any point-and-shoot, you’ll have to compensate for the parallax effect.